Luca Illeș

-Luca-Ionuț Illeș (born January 8, 2007) is a Romanian professional basketball player for Metalac Valjevo of the Serbian League (KLS), on a two-way contract with Partizan of the Serbian League (KLS), the ABA League and the EuroLeague.
+Luca-Ionuț Illeș (born January 8, 2007) is a Romanian professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională, the ABA League, and the EuroCup, on loan from Partizan Belgrade.

 Early career

 He played for youth selections of Partizan Mozzart Bet and Mega Basket since season 2022/23.

 Professional career

+Partizan (2025–present)

-In January 2025, Illeș signed a multi-year contract with Partizan Mozzart Bet.
+On January 13, 2025, Illeș signed a multi-year contract with Partizan of the Serbian SuperLeague, the ABA League, and the EuroLeague.

+Loan to U-BT Cluj-Napoca (2026–present)

+On 16 August 2026, Illeș was loaned to U-BT Cluj-Napoca of the Romanian Liga Națională, the ABA League, and the EuroCup.